 - Mitigating measures are defined by the project team.

-- Outcomes of these mitigated measures can be tested in a safe environment within a very short time.
+- Outcomes of these mitigating measures can be tested in a safe environment within a very short time.

 The model is set up as agent-based software, off-the-shelf available and with no necessary scripting.
-The software rights were sold by Stanford to an American based consultancy firm.
+The software rights were sold by Stanford to an US-based consultancy firm.
 They validated the embedded data base and patented the software under the commercial name SimVision®.